elileinkram/_feedstack_web/README.md

 We give developers the toolbox to make and share their own feeds.

+That means you can decide what posts you want to see.
+And the priority of the posts.

 You can install [Feedstack](https://play.google.com/store/apps/details?id=com.jasper.jasper) on [IOS](https://play.google.com/store/apps/details?id=com.jasper.jasper) and on [Android](https://play.google.com/store/apps/details?id=com.jasper.jasper).

 # How it works